HYSUH/hysuh.github.io/_posts/2021-07-26-wireshark.md

 ![follow ssl stream]({{ site.url }}/assets/followsslstream.png)

-5. If we want to analyze the tcp three way handshake instead(SYN, SYN-ACK, ACK), we can right click and select "Follow TCP Stream".
+5. If we want to analyze the tcp three way handshake instead(`SYN`, `SYN-ACK`, `ACK`), we can right click and select "Follow TCP Stream".

 6. We can easy add filters by choosing what we want to filter on.
-In the below example we can select a packet select the SYN flag and then we can choose to filter based on this value.
+In the below example we can select a packet select the `SYN` flag and then we can choose to filter based on this value.
 ![follow ssl stream]({{ site.url }}/assets/addfilter.png)
 This technique is really useful to debug issues with connections.
-For example when we had issues reported of connections dropping, a packet capture revealed that there was a device in the  network that was sending a RST packet which was terminating the tcp connections.
-Filtering the RST packets using the technique mentioned above helped us figure out and diagnose the issue very quickly.
+For example when we had issues reported of connections dropping, a packet capture revealed that there was a device in the  network that was sending a `RST` packet which was terminating the tcp connections.
+Filtering the `RST` packets using the technique mentioned above helped us figure out and diagnose the issue very quickly.